shin5ok/chatui-using-answerapi/README.md

 ### 2. Get the datastore ID

-Write down the Datastore ID.
+Write down the Data store ID.
 ![](./images/id_of_datastore.png)
 The ID is "kaijuu-storage_1723815035090" in this case.